adanmauri/js-roman-numerals/README.md

 ## Number.romanize()
 ### Definition and Usage
-The deromanize method converts a arabic numeral number to its corresponding roman numeral string.
+The romanize method converts a arabic numeral number to its corresponding roman numeral string.

 ### Syntax
 ```js